What is Cellular IoT? The 2023 Guide

 - Complete connectivity management that includes SIM management, multi-path networking support, IP navigation, connectivity health logging, 24/7 incident management, and long-term support guarantees.

-- A process for certifiying your devices quickly and with significantly reduced risk
+- A process for testing and certifiying your devices quickly and with significantly reduced risk

 - Fully-integrated diagnostics device responsiveness, SIM card status, cellular signals, battery life, and more.